 Section 16(a) of the Exchange Act requires XPEL's directors and executive officers and persons who own more than 10% of a registered class of XPEL equity securities to file with the Securities and Exchange Commission and The Nasdaq Stock Market initial reports of ownership and reports of changes in ownership of XPEL common stock.
 Officers, directors and greater than 10% stockholders are required by SEC regulation to furnish us with copies of all such forms they file.
-Based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, certain Form 4s filed on June 1, 2023 on behalf on XPEL's independent directors (Messrs.
-Adams, Crumly, Klonne and Ms. Bogart) should have been filed no later than May 26, 2023, and the Form 4 filed on behalf of Mr. Adams on May 18, 2023 should have been filed no later than May 16, 2023.
+To our knowledge, based solely on a review of copies of such reports, we believe that, during the fiscal year ended December 31, 2024, no person required to file reports under Section 16(a) of the Securities Exchange Act of 1934 failed to file such reports on a timely basis during such fiscal year.

-Hedging Policy
+Insider Trading and Hedging Policy